 “We get less than 0.05 degrees,” Allen said, “over the next 20 years.”
 In fact, as he and his coauthors noted, their range of results is consistent with “no discernible” impact on global temperatures.
 The discrepancy between the two results, Allen indicated, comes down to how they simulated the impact.

 At their core, the differences between Allen’s results and Yuan’s boils down to a difference in modeling.
 Yuan relies on an energy balance model, which makes simplifying assumptions about the planet to calculate the temperature change associated with a given force on the climate.
-Allen, on the other hand, used an earth system model, which attempts to include more realistic representations of Earth’s climate as it seeks to predict how changing the composition of the atmosphere will affect temperature, among other things.
+Allen, on the other hand, used an Earth system model, which attempts to include more realistic representations of Earth’s climate as it seeks to predict how changing the composition of the atmosphere will affect temperature, among other things.

-A third study by a pair of Cornell researchers also leveraged an earth system model and came away with results that largely align with Yuan’s.
+A third study by a pair of Cornell researchers also leveraged an Earth system model and came away with results that largely align with Yuan’s.
 The difference here can be explained, at least in part, by the number of “ensemble members” used.
 Simply put, each member of the ensemble represents the same model run using slightly different initial conditions, an approach that allows scientists to explore the myriad ways that even small factors might push the climate in different directions.
 Think of it as a way of attempting to account for the butterfly effect.
 A large ensemble, then, allows researchers to separate the signal from the noise and discern the actual impact that something like IMO 2020 produces.

 Modeling differences aside, a more modest impact seems more reasonable.
-As both Allen and Diamond pointed out, if all the aerosols in the world suddenly vanished, the planet would warm by at least half a degree Celsius and, at most, just over one degree.
+As both Allen and Diamond pointed out, if all the aerosols in the world suddenly vanished, the planet would warm by at least half a degree Celsius and, at most, just over 1 degree.
 And though IMO 2020 cut maritime sulfur emissions by almost 80 percent, shipping was responsible for less than 10 percent of global emissions of the pollutant even before the regulation was adopted.
 That means even deep cuts in that sector should produce a limited response.

 Ultimately, though — with some suggesting that warming will double this decade as others point toward only a minor increase — Allen said, “the science isn’t closed.”
 As a result, the current debate tells us less about the specific effects of cleaning up shipping pollution and more about the potential dangers of eliminating aerosols without also addressing greenhouse gases.